 2. Implementing the Wrong Security Measures

 Some communities might be fine with security cameras while others might need security guards.
 HOA security measures should be tailored to each community.
 Don’t just copy what others are doing.
 Otherwise, you might end up implementing the wrong security measures.
-Make sure that you choose measures that property address the security gaps in your community.
+Make sure that you choose measures that properly address the security gaps in your community.

 In addition, associations should not scrimp on security measures.
 Choosing the lowest bid might seem better for your finances today but it could end up hurting you more in the long run.
 For example, if you choose a less competent security company, their lapses could lead to expensive losses or damage to the HOA.
 Don’t even think of installing dummy security cameras.
 The HOA will likely be liable if something bad happens.